-Warning Status: A student who fails to meet the above standards of satisfactory progress will be placed on Probation Status for his/her next term of attendance.
-During the probation period the student still is allowed to receive his/her need-based financial aid.
-Certain merit scholarships, which require the student to maintain a specified grade point average, still may be affected.
+Financial Aid Warning Status: Students who do not meet the standards of satisfactory academic progress will be on Warning Status for his/her next term of attendance.
+During this period, the student is still allowed to receive their federal/state/institutional financial aid.
+Certain merit scholarships, which require the student to maintain a specified grade point average, may be affected.

-Disqualification Status: A student who fails to meet the standards of progress after a semester on probation will become disqualified from receiving further financial assistance from federal, state and/or CUC funds.
+Financial Aid Disqualification Status: Students who fail to meet the standards of satisfactory academic progress after a semester on probation will become disqualified from receiving further financial assistance from federal, state and/or Concordia funds.
 This includes eligibility for grants, student loans, parent loans, CUC need-based and merit scholarships and CUC faculty/staff waivers.